cugos/cugos.github.com/meetings/_posts/2014-11-19-cugos_monthly.markdown

 We are adding Russ Frizzell Live during the meeting right now.
 Sam just copied Peter's content to Russ' file, now we're gonna take Peter out of the equation and throw Russ into it.

-Maybe use [bboxfinder](bboxfinder.com) when grabbing your coordinates.
+Maybe use [bboxfinder](http://bboxfinder.com/) when grabbing your coordinates.

+And now, we're going to commit these changes and voila!
+Russ is on the people page.

+Your turn.